Jan 25 Tuesday - bitter cold....Pounce & Gigi trained indoors this afternoon.....very good sessions

 Another factor that inhibits memories are distractions.
 They cause a lack of focus

-often impacts control.
+which often impacts control.
 The idea of forcing a dog to become more focused vs.

 creating situations that provide/allow focus to develop in context requires balance.